 }

 A constructor is a special type of method with a block of code to initialize the state of an object.
-A constructor is called only when the instance of the object is created.
-Every time in Java object is created using the new keyword and by default, the constructor is called.
+A constructor is called when the instance of the object is created.
+Similarly, a constructor is called when a Java object is created using the new keyword.

-Parameterized constructor: A parameterized constructor is one type of constructor which is mainly used to initialize the instance variables with the given values.
-In simple words, the constructor that accepts arguments is called a parameterized constructor.
+Parameterized constructor: A parameterized constructor is another constructor used to initialize instance variables with the given values.
+A parameterized constructor is a constructor that accepts arguments.

 An example of a default constructor is as follows: